adrienbrilhault/BRIL/README.md

 ### Complementary code and data

-This repository, beyond the R package itself (in the folder [pkg](/pkg/)), provides additional datasets et complementary materials related to the article *"Brilhault A, Neuenschwander S, Rios R - A New Robust Multivariate Mode Estimator for Eye-tracking Calibration - 2021"*
+This repository, beyond the R package itself (in the folder [pkg](/pkg/)), provides the datasets et complementary materials related to the article *"Brilhault A, Neuenschwander S, Rios R - A New Robust Multivariate Mode Estimator for Eye-tracking Calibration - 2021"*

 #### Datasets